ICRAR/EAGLE/docs/settings.rst

 **Minimal** - Designed for student use or when the goal is loading a graph, tweaking its key attributes and executing it through the translator.

-**Default** - The ideal mode when deploying or editing graphs with additional information shown compared to minimal

 **Graph** - Unlocks the permissions required for graph creation from pre-existing palettes and palette components

-**Palette** - Being able to change all values on palette and graph components, as well as graph deployment functionality
+**Component** - Change all values on palette and graph components, as well as graph deployment functionality

 **Expert** - Unlocks everything Eagle has to offer

-**Custom** - Your mode, your way

 Tabs Breakdown
 --------------